the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 - You can use one of the tools, such as the `cffconvert` command line program, to convert your `CITATION.cff` file to one of the [supported formats](https://github.com/citation-file-format/cff-converter-python#supported-output-formats), such as APA, BibTeX or EndNote.

-- Alternatively, if the software or dataset you want to cite is available on GitHub, you can use GitHub's interface to copy the reference in either APA or BibTeX formats, by clicking the "Cite this repository" button (see the green area in the image below).
+- Alternatively, if the software or dataset you want to cite is available on GitHub, you can use GitHub's interface to copy the reference in either APA or BibTeX formats by clicking the "Cite this repository" button (see the green area in the image below).

   ```{note}
   "Cite this repository" button only appears when there is a `CITATION.cff` file on the repository.